ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 # Appendix B - Trust management

 The signature on the HCERT requires a public key to verify.
-Countries, or institutions within countries, need to place those signatures.
-And ultimately every verifier needs to have a list of the public keys it is willing to trust (the public key is not part of the signature).
+Countries, or institutions within countries, need to make these public keys available.
+Ultimately, every verifier needs to have a list of the public keys it is willing to trust (the public key is not part of the signature).

-For this a simplified variation on the ICAO "_Master list_: will be used, tailored to this health application.
-Where each country is ultimately responsible for compiling their own master list.
-But with the aid of a coordinating secretariat for operational and practical purposes.
+A simplified variation on the ICAO "_Master list_: will be used, tailored to this health application, whereby each country is ultimately responsible for compiling their own master list.
+The aid of a coordinating secretariat for operational and practical purposes will be available.

-The system consists of (just) two layers; for each Member State one or more country level certificate that each sign one or more document signing certificates that are used in day to day operations.
+The system consists of (only) two layers; for each Member State one or more country level certificate that each sign one or more document signing certificates that are used in day to day operations.

-The member-state certificates are called Certificate Signer Certificate Authority (CSCA) certificates and are (typically) self signed certificates.
+The member-state certificates are called Certificate Signer Certificate Authority (CSCA) certificates and are (typically) self-signed certificates.
 Countries may have more than one (e.g. in case of regional devolution).

-Memberstates are required to keep a public register of these certificates at a stable URL.
+Member States are required to keep a public register of these certificates at a stable URL.

-Memberstates may then bilaterally exchange CSCA certificates with a number of other States, verify these bilaterally and thus compile their own lists of CSCA certificates: a (MS specific) Master List.
+Member States may then bilaterally exchange CSCA certificates with a number of other Member States, verify these bilaterally and thus compile their own lists of CSCA certificates resulting in a Master List which is specific to that Member State.

 These CSCA certificates regularly sign the Document Signing Certificates (DSC) used in day to day operations.
-Memberstates will each will maintain a public register of the DSC certificates that is kept current.
+Member States will each maintain a public register of the DSC certificates that is kept current.

-Other memberstates must regularly fetch these list of DSC certificates and cryptographically verify these against the CSCA certificates (that they have verified by other, non-digital, means).
+Other Member States must regularly fetch these lists of DSC certificates and cryptographically verify these against the CSCA certificates (that they have verified by other, non-digital, means).

 The resulting list of DSC certificates then provides the acceptable public keys (and the corresponding KIDs) that verifiers can use to validate the signature on the CWT in the Qr code.

-Verifiers should fetch update so this list regularly.
-Verifiers are expected to tune the format to this list for their own national setting; and the file format of this, internal, trusted list may vary, e.g. it can be a plain JWKS like https://github.com/ehn-digital-green-development/hcert-testdata/blob/main/testdata/jwks.json or something specific to the technology used.
+Verifiers should both fetch and update this list regularly.
+Verifiers are expected to adapt the format of this list for their own national setting.
+As such, the file format of this internal, trusted list may vary, e.g. it can be a plain JWKS like https://github.com/ehn-digital-green-development/hcert-testdata/blob/main/testdata/jwks.json or something specific to the technology used.

-For the sake of simplicity; memberstates may both submit their existing CSCA certificates from their ICAO eMRTD systems or, as recommended by the WHO, create one specifically for this health domain.
-Furthermore, though not encouraged, memberstates may also submit their CSCA as their (only) DSC as to faciliate a fast start.
+For the sake of simplicity: Member States may both submit their existing CSCA certificates from their ICAO eMRTD systems or, as recommended by the WHO, create one specifically for this health domain.
+Furthermore, although not encouraged, Member States may also submit their CSCA as their (only) DSC in order to faciliate a fast start.

 ## The Key Identifier (KIDs)

-The key identifier (kid) is calculated when constructing the list of trusted list of public keys from DSC certificates, and consists of a truncated (first 8 bytes) SHA-256 fingerprint of the DSC encoded in DER (raw) format.
+The key identifier (KID) is calculated when constructing the list of trusted public keys from DSC certificates and consists of a truncated (first 8 bytes) SHA-256 fingerprint of the DSC encoded in DER (raw) format.

-Note 1: Verifiers does not need to calculate the kid based on the DSC certificate and can directly match the key identifier in issued health certificate with the kid on the trusted list.
+Note 1: Verifiers do not need to calculate the KID based on the DSC certificate and can directly match the key identifier in issued health certificate with the KID on the trusted list.

-Note 2: Verifiers should anticipate that the KIDs are not nessecarily unique and that they need to check all matching keys.
+Note 2: Verifiers should anticipate that the KIDs are not necessarily unique and that they need to check all matching keys.

-## Differences with the ICAO MasterList system for passports
+## Differences to the ICAO MasterList system for passports

-While patterned on best practices of the ICAO Ml - there are a number of simplifications made in the interest of speed (and recognising the fact that the EU Regulation for EHN is sharply limited in time and scope).
+While patterned on best practices of the ICAO ML, there are a number of simplifications made in the interest of speed (and recognising the fact that the EU Regulation for EHN is sharply limited in time and scope).

-* A Member-state may submit multiple CSCA certificates
+* A Member State may submit multiple CSCA certificates:
 * A CSCA certificate may also be used --and published as-- a DSC.
 (Note: _the same validation rules still apply - i.e. every DSC is verified against the CSCA_)
 * The DSC (key usage) validity period may be set to any length not exceeding the CSCA _and_ may be absent.
-* The DSC certificate MAY contain policy identifers that are EHN specific.
+* The DSC certificate MAY contain policy identifiers that are EHN specific.
-* Memberstates may choose to never do any verification of published revocations; but instead purely rely on the DSC lists they get daily from the Secretariat or complile themselves.
+* Member States may choose to never do any verification of published revocations; but instead purely rely on the DSC lists they get daily from the Secretariat or compile themselves.

 ## Secretariat

-In order to alleviate the burden of countries during the initial phase -- there shall be a secretarial service that will:
+In order to alleviate the burden of countries during the initial phase, there shall be a secretarial service which will:

-* Maintain a list of operational and legal contacts for each member-state to further orderly management of this health specific set of master lists.
+* Maintain a list of operational and legal contacts for each Member State to further the orderly management of this health specific set of master lists.
-* Maintain a public 24x7 an incident/security contact point.
+* Maintain a public 24x7 incident/security contact point.
-* Maintain a public list of URLs with the most up to date CSCA lists for each member-state.
+* Maintain a public list of URLs with the most up to date CSCA lists for each Member State.
-* Maintain a public  list of URLs with the most up to date DSC lists for each member-state.
+* Maintain a public list of URLs with the most up to date DSC lists for each Member State.
-* Maintain a public  single, aggregated, list of all CSCAs, that is updated daily.
+* Maintain a public single, aggregated, list of all CSCAs, which is updated daily.
-* Maintain a public single, aggregated, list of all DSAs, that is updated daily.
+* Maintain a public single, aggregated, list of all DSAs, which is updated daily.
-* Provide MS with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the member states aggregated CSCA and DSC lists (CIRBAC, t.b.c)
+* Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the member states aggregated CSCA and DSC lists (CIRBAC, t.b.c)
 * Shall validate the DSCs against the CSCA prior to publication.
 * MAY sign the aggregated list.

-The format for the lists used for the interchange between the member states and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
+The format for the lists used for the interchange between the Member States and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
 The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.

-This list format for interchange between the member states is likely to be quite different from format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
-The Secretariat should take care to publish the aggregated list of DSCs in an, from a verifiers perspective, accessible and easy to use format.
+This list format for interchange between the member states is likely to be quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
+The Secretariat should publish the aggregated list of DSCs in an accessible and easy to use format (as seen from a verifier's perspective).

-Member State are also expected to publish country-specific lists, in formats tuned to the technological setting at hand in that member state.
+Member States are also expected to publish country-specific lists, in formats adapted to the technological setting at hand in that Member State.

-And that the Secretarial also will:
+The Secretarial shall also:

 * Maintain a similar set of lists with 'test' certificates
 * Maintain a set of test certificates - at least one for each country.